mdyzma/mdyzma.github.io/_drafts/2017-07-12-social-media-analysis-part-ii.md

 -----

-## Jinja engine
+## Project  organization

-Flask uses very powerful and flexible template engine called [__Jinja2__][jinja].
-It allows to define website in small blocks, one by one, which then are pieced together, to form complete HTML pages.
-The power of Jinja relies on possibility to push some portion of logic like iterations over containers or table rows, some flow control with `if` or `while` statements, some text processing capabilities like filtering, even mathematical operations and files handling.
-All this can be accedes from the web HTML template level.
-Still most important feature of Jinja is template inheritance mechanism similar to class inheritance in python.
-Basic layout template provides set of blocks, which can be overridden by the content of the specific page.
-Also changes, or bugs fixes are much easier, since the HTML for each part of the site exists in one place - template file.
-Flask auto-magically finds templates in the app directory, but it is a good idea to structure files a bit.
+Flask auto-magically finds templates or static files in the app directory, but it is a good idea to structure things a little.

 From organizational point of view, most preferable is modular packaging of files, that specific parts of our application can be moved and adopted to other projects as a whole with its own routing mechanism, static files and templates.
-Therefore we will write specific components like dashboard or user management will be placed in separate folders and will adopt Flask blueprints pattern.
-So we will have some __public__ component with landing page, accessible for all users and restricted areas (like __user__ or __dashboard__), which will be displayed only to logged users.
+Therefore we will write specific components like dashboard or user management and place in separate folders and python packages.
+So we will have __public__ component (in this context component comprises of python package and folder with the same name placed in `templates/`) with landing page accessible for all users.
+And some other components restricted only for logged users i.e. __user__ or __dashboard__), which will be placed in separate folders.
+This kind of packaging allows to produce modular and easy to reuse code.

+The landing page is bound to the main endpoint of the app `/` and will reside in `public/` package.
+Other have their own endopoints i.e `/users/` or `/dashboard/`, and are placed in packages specific for them.
+We will adopt Flask blueprints pattern, which means the basic structure for each component will comprise of blueprint and it's business logic, which will be registered with the main app.

+![app-diagram][app_diag]

-The landing page is bound to the main endpoint of the app `/` and will reside in `public/` folder.
-Same would be with register page for new users.
-Additionally some blocks like navigation bar or head block may become quite complicated, therefore it is better to flatten template structure even more and incorporate them as separate files from `templates/includes/`.
-SO each large component will have it's own folder in the `app/` and `template/`, to make it maximally portable.
-Each large block will use common set of tools provided by frameworks and stored in `static/`
+Repeatedly used, large blocks of code like `nav`, `head` or `footer` may become quite complicated, therefore it is better to flatten template structure even more and incorporate them as separate `html` files from `templates/includes/`.

+To sum up, each large component will have it's own folder in the `app/` and `template/`, to make it maximally portable.
+Each page will use common set of tools provided by frameworks and stored in `static/`.
-`

 <br>
+* __dashboard__: routs, models, forms, db communication for data presentation
+* __public__: routs, forms and models for home page
 * __static__: all static files served by the app, including css styles, JavaScript, images or fonts.
 * __templates__: basic layout blueprint and error pages
     * __dashboard__: templates to the dashboard
     * __includes__: partial HTML snippets for specific purpose i.e. navigation bar, footer, part of templates folder.
     * __public__: landing page and login/register templates
     * __user__:  user profile templates
+* __user__:  routes, models, forms and db communication for user data

 <br>
 Finally lest focus a bit on the stack of tools which will be used in this application.
-Obviously back-end is Flask and gunicorn, to the front-end I would like to use two popular frameworks:  [Twitter Bootstrap 4][twb4] to make page responsive and nice without having to write extensive CSS and [Material Design for Bootstrap][mdb], to make things more beautiful.
-For Bootstrap framework we will need two files: `bootstrap.min.css` and `bootstrap.min.js`.
+Obviously back-end is Flask and gunicorn.
+User data will be stored in [MongoDB][mongo].
+Front-end will use two popular frameworks:  [Twitter Bootstrap 4][twb4] to make page responsive and nice without having to write extensive CSS and [Material Design for Bootstrap][mdb], to make things more beautiful.
+For Bootstrap framework we will need to download already compiled cssn from Bootstrap's page files: `bootstrap.min.css` and `bootstrap.min.js`.
 Bootstrap relies on jQuery, a JavaScript framework that provides a layer of abstraction in most common JavaScript operations (i.e. element selection, events handling).
 Therefore we should also add latest JQuery library `jquery-3.2.1.min.js` to our files.
 For MDB we will need `mdb.min.css`, `mdb.min.js` and `popper.min.js`.
 They will spice up our web site and give lots of good solutions and JavaScript functionalities to it.
 Files should be placed in appropriate static sub-folders:

 {% highlight bash %}
 (md_analytics) [mdyzma@devbox md_analytics]$ tree .